 AW: Start by choosing a cohesive color palette.
 Next, select prints and patterns with varied scales, such as a small-scale graphic print with a large-scale bold floral.
 You’ll want to be sure to create balance and give your eye a place to rest by incorporating solids into the mix.
 Finally, layer in dimensional texture to tie it all together.

 MD: French décor is timelessly charming, but many of the stunning images we see feature homes with traditional moldings.
 How do you adopt French style without renovating?

 AW: There are a handful of tricks to achieving French style without living in a chateau.
-I recommend starting with exaggerated scale.
+I recommend starting with an exaggerated scale.
 An ornate, oversize mirror immediately brings in an element of French elegance.
 Create a bit of drama through rich draperies—hang them high and wide around your window to create the illusion of tall ceilings.
 Shop at flea markets, antique malls, and thrift stores for unique décor items with an old-world feel.

 MD: What are the major decorating mistakes you always notice?